 Class SignednessUtil provides static utility methods for working with unsigned values.
 They are properly annotated with @Unsigned where appropriate, so using them may reduce the number of annotations that you need to write.
+To use the SignednessUtil class, the checker-util.jar file must be on the classpath at run time.

 Class SignednessUtilExtra contains more utility methods that reference packages not included in Android.
-This class is not included in checker-qual.jar, so you may want to copy the methods to your code.
+This class is not included in checker-util.jar, so you may want to copy the methods to your code.